affinidi/affinidi-tdk-dotnet/README.md

         // fetch the projectScopedToken from the authProviderConfig string projecScopedToken = await authProvider.FetchProjectScopedTokenAsync();

-        // create an instance of Configuration from AffinidiTdk.LoginConfigurationClient Configuration config = new Configuration();
+        // create an instance of Configuration from AffinidiTdk.CredentialIssuanceClient Configuration config = new Configuration();

         // set the projectScopedToken as apiKey.
 Note that its using a Map/Dictionary.
 Key here is "authorization" config.AddApiKey("authorization", projectScopedToken);

-        // create an instance of WalletApi (from AffinidiTdk.WalletsClient.Api) and pass the config in the constructor argument.
+        // create an instance of IssuanceApi (from using AffinidiTdk.CredentialIssuanceClient.Api) and pass the config in the constructor argument.
-        WalletApi api = new WalletApi(config);
+        IssuanceApi api = new IssuanceApi(config);

-        // prepare the input data to create a wallet CreateWalletInput input = new CreateWalletInput(name: "DotNet Wallet", didMethod: CreateWalletInput.DidMethodEnum.Key);
+        // Build the sample verifiable credential data to be issued.
+        // Note: You need to create first your schema similar which follows the sample attributes provided below.
+        StartIssuanceInputDataInner inpuData =
+            new StartIssuanceInputDataInner
+                (credentialTypeId: "MyPersonalInfo", credentialData: new Dictionary<string, object>()
+        {
+            { "firstname", "John" },
+            { "lastname", "Doe" },
+            { "dateofbirth", "1970-01-01" },
+        });

+        // Create a StartIssuanceInput
+        StartIssuanceInput input =
+            new StartIssuanceInput
+                (claimMode: StartIssuanceInput.ClaimModeEnum.TXCODE, data: [inpuData]);

+        // Define the project ID
+        var projectId = "<YOUR-PROJECT-ID>";

-        // call the CreateWallet operation
+        // Call the StartIssuance operation
-        CreateWalletResponse result  = api.CreateWallet(input);
+        StartIssuanceResponse result = api.StartIssuance(projectId, input);

-        // print the result
+        // Display the Start Issuance result
-        Console.WriteLine("CreateWallet Result: " + result.ToJson());
+        Console.WriteLine("StartIssuance Result: " + result.ToJson());

+        // Use VaultUtils to create the claim url string claimUrl = VaultUtils.BuildClaimLink(result.CredentialOfferUri);

+        // Display the Claim Link URL
+        Console.WriteLine("ClaimURL: " + claimUrl);
     }
 }
 ```